When Breteni Morgan-Berg’s daughter Kamiyah Morgan was 8 months old, she had a habit of crawling fast, then freezing and tipping forward.

 In addition to these two conditions, many also have developmental delays and other neurological symptoms.
 Genetic testing can sometimes be the only way to diagnose medical conditions that aren’t obvious based on the symptoms, Dr. Keros said.

-When Kamiyah came to Dr. Keros, he had studied gene mutations and had training in epilepsy.
+When Kamiyah first visited Dr. Keros, he had studied gene mutations and had training in epilepsy.
 But he had never heard of a patient with a medical condition caused by a KCNMA1 mutation.

 Every neurologist he knows who treats this condition has only one patient with the condition, he said.